Azure/aks-rdma-infiniband/README.md

-# AKS RDMA/Infiniband Support
+# RDMA Over Infiniband in AKS

 > [!CAUTION]
 > This project is still under construction, and content is actively being developed.

-Azure Kubernetes Service (AKS) supports HPC workloads with RDMA and InfiniBand, including GPUDirect RDMA.
+Azure Kubernetes Service (AKS) supports HPC workloads with RDMA over InfiniBand, including GPUDirect RDMA.
 This repository provides guidance, samples, and tools for managing these workloads on RDMA-capable AKS clusters.

 ## Contributing